History of Peru: Spanish conquest (1532–1572)

 Despite this, the Spaniards did not neglect the colonizing process.
 Its most significant milestone was the foundation of Lima in January 1535, from which the political and administrative institutions were organized.
 The new rulers instituted the encomienda system, by which the Spanish extracted tribute from the local population, part of which was forwarded to Seville in return for converting the natives to Christianity.
 Title to the land itself remained with the king of Spain.
 As governor of Peru, Pizarro used the encomienda system to grant virtually unlimited authority over groups of native Peruvians to his soldier companions, thus forming the colonial land-tenure structure.
 The indigenous inhabitants of Peru were now expected to raise Old World cattle, poultry, and crops for their landlords.
 Resistance was punished severely, giving rise to the "Black Legend".

 The necessity of consolidating Spanish royal authority over these territories led to the creation of a Real Audiencia (Royal Audience).
-The following year, in 1542, the Viceroyalty of Peru (Virreinato del Perú) was established, with authority over most of Spanish-ruled South America.
-(Colombia, Ecuador, Panamá and Venezuela were split off as the Viceroyalty of New Granada (Virreinato de Nueva Granada) in 1717; and Argentina, Bolivia, Paraguay, and Uruguay were set up as the Viceroyalty of the Río de la Plata in 1776).
+In 1542 or 1543, the Viceroyalty of Peru (Virreinato del Perú) was established, with authority over most of Spanish-ruled South America.
+Colombia, Ecuador, Panama (after 1571) and Venezuela were split off as the Viceroyalty of New Granada (Virreinato de Nueva Granada) in 1717, and Argentina, Bolivia, Paraguay, and Uruguay were set up as the Viceroyalty of the Río de la Plata in 1776).

 After Pizarro's death, there were numerous internal problems, and Spain finally sent Blasco Núñez Vela to be Peru's first viceroy in 1544.
 He was later killed by Pizarro's brother, Gonzalo Pizarro, but a new viceroy, Pedro de la Gasca, eventually managed to restore order.
 He captured and executed Gonzalo Pizarro.

 A census taken by the last Quipucamayoc indicated that there were 12 million inhabitants of Inca Peru; 45 years later, under viceroy Toledo, the census figures amounted to only 1,100,000 Inca.
-Historian David N. Cook estimates that their population decreased from an estimated 9 million in the 1520s to around 600,000 in 1620 mainly because of infectious diseases.
+Historian Noble David Cook estimates that their population decreased from an estimated 9 million in the 1520s to around 600,000 in 1620 mainly because of infectious diseases.
 While the attrition was not an organized attempt at genocide, the results were similar.
 Scholars now believe that, among the various contributing factors, epidemic disease such as smallpox (unlike the Spanish, the Amerindians had no immunity to the disease) was the overwhelming cause of the population decline of the American natives.
 Inca cities were given Spanish Christian names and rebuilt as Spanish towns centered around a plaza with a church or cathedral facing an official residence.
 A few Inca cities like Cuzco retained native masonry for the foundations of their walls.
 Other Inca sites, like Huanuco Viejo, were abandoned for cities at lower altitudes more hospitable to the Spanish.